C3BI-pasteur-fr/python-course-1/source/Introduction.rst

 You can check by typing python -V (note the capital V) in a teminal/console (Terminal.app in Mac OSX).
 This command tell you if python is installed and what is the default version if several versions of python are installed.
-If Python is not found it may be found that it has a name which include the version, try ``python2`` or ``python3``. for the rest of this course we will use Pyhton 2.7, we will try to point out when there are differences between 2.7 and Python 3 (see `Python 2.x vs 3.x`_).
+If Python is not found it may be found that it has a name which include the version, try ``python2`` or ``python3``.
+For the rest of this course we will use Pyhton 2.7, we will try to point out when there are differences between 2.7 and Python 3 (see `Python 2.x vs 3.x`_).
 If any of these work for you, you have python to installed.

 For linux